Ahlfeldt/ARSW2015-toolkit/README.md

 ## Further resources:

 Ahlfeldt, Redding, Sturm, Wolf (2015): The Economics of Density: Evidence from the Berlin Wall, 83(6), p.
 21272189. [https://doi.org/10.3982/ECTA10876](https://doi.org/10.3982/ECTA10876).
 The journal website provides the link to the full replication directory.

+## Acknowledgements:

+We thank Alexander Hansen and Andrea Herrera for comments and suggestions.